What is Bitfinex Pay?

 Using Bitfinex Pay is a swift process; payments (up to $1,000 equivalent per 24 hours per end customer) will usually be received within minutes, and there are zero processing fees for using the service.

-Supported cryptocurrencies include Bitcoin (including over the Lightning Network), Ethereum, Tether USDt Token (over Ethereum and Tron), with more to come.
+Supported cryptocurrencies include Bitcoin (including over the Lightning Network and the Liquid Network), Ethereum, Tether USDt Token (over Ethereum, Tron and the Liquid Network), with more to come.

 - How does Bitfinex Pay work?